Darold Knowles: Philadelphia Phillies

 Knowles was traded with Jackie Brandt to the Phillies for Jack Baldschun on December 6, 1965.
-He won the season opener against the St. Louis Cardinals, pitching six innings of one-run ball to earn his first career win.
+He won the season opener against the St. Louis Cardinals, pitching six innings of one-run ball as a relief pitcher to earn his first career win.
 His first career save came on May 12 against the Los Angeles Dodgers.
 For the 1966 season, Knowles earned 13 saves.
 His 69 appearances, all in relief, were the third highest total of any pitcher in the league.
 At the end of his only season in Philadelphia, he was traded to the Washington Senators for Don Lock.

 Washington Senators

+Knowles began earning a reputation as a work-horse relief pitcher, as he was used 61 times by manager Gil Hodges in 1967.
+He had a 2.70 ERA in 113.1 innings with 14 saves.
+In an August 9, 1967 game against the Twins, Knowles came in to pitch in the eighth inning of what would become a 20-inning game.
+He pitched ten innings of shutout baseball through the 17th inning.
+He allowed only three hits and struck out 10 Twins.